EBIBioSamples/read_docs/docs/submit/general-guide/accession-numbers.rst

 Example ``SAM`` and ``ERS`` accession.

 BioSample accession submitted via EMBL-EBI also have a redundant ENA accession beginning with ``ERS``.
 This is a historical holdover when ENA and BioSamples were more enmeshed, and every sample was submitted through ENA.
-Similarly, samples submitted via NCBI and DDBJ will have an additional unique INSDC secondary accession beginning with ``SRS`` and ``DRS``, respectively. *We highly recommend using the SAM accession for reporting and publications.*
+Similarly, samples submitted via NCBI and DDBJ will have an additional unique INSDC secondary accession beginning with ``SRS`` and ``DRS``, respectively.

+.. note:: We highly recommend using the SAM accession for reporting and publications.